Tulir Asokan / Blog

 go mod init go.mau.fi/mautrix-twilio

-go get maunium.net/go/mautrix@master
+go get maunium.net/go/mautrix@main

 go get github.com/twilio/twilio-go